ua-chjb/simple_data_read_function/README.md

 - the program does not use the `open` method, as this only works with local data.
 - to avoid unnecessary cost and portability, the testing data files are hosted open-source in this repository.
 - data files' lengths are between 700 and 285 000.
+- to avoid large compute time, the large csv has been commented out in unit testing.